peterpeterparker/daviddalbusco.com/src/blog/firebase-storage-gotchas.md

 ### downloadURL: Public But Private

-This was my biggest “gotcha” and the reason why I reverted days of work.
+This was my biggest “gotcha” and the reason why I reverted hours of work.

 For each and every single asset uploaded in the Storage, Firebase create, regardless if you use them or not, a `downloadUrl` which is **public**, regardless of your rules, and accessible on the internet. **But**, because the url contains a `token` which is essentially impossible for anyone to guess, these urls are, as long as we don’t share these with anyone, **private**.